About currently not collectible status.

 We will help you to gather all of the information necessary to request that your account be placed on currently not collectible status.
 To do so, you have all the documents at the ready and be ready to argue and negotiate your case.

 We will start by helping gather and assembling proof of your income and assets, including bank statements, income statements, payment for your major bills, and a list of expenses.
 This will help us to determine your allowable monthly expenses and whether or not the IRS will find that this is an agreeable amount to qualify for this rule of exception.

 Your allowable expenses include food, clothing, household, health care, utility and transportation expenses.
 Don’t worry if you do not have this information on hand.
 Again, we will help you assemble and identify the information needed.
 This alone can save you a significant amount of time, energy and stress.

 Take action to qualify for currently not collectible status.

 We advise clients on IRS collections matters such as currently not collectible status daily.
 Please contact us immediately if you have an unpaid tax debt and would like advice on whether currently not collectible status may be appropriate remedy.

 Do you need help figuring out whether you can qualify for currently not collectible status?
-We are former IRS attorneys, appeals officers, and auditors who offer compassionate, individualized service at the most affordable rates.
+We are former IRS employees who offer compassionate, individualized service at the most affordable rates.